thuml/Large-Time-Series-Model/README.md

-> **Important Note**: Given the prevalence of large time series models.
-This code base will be soon renamed as ```large-time-series-model-library```.
-At that time, we will open source the pre-training code of large time series models, large-scale data loading logic, related benchmarks, and well-known large model architecture in the field.
-Please stay tuned for the update!
+> **Important Note**: Given the prevalence of large time series models.We will open source a new repository containing the pre-training code of large time series models, large-scale data loading logic, related adaption procedure and benchmarks, and well-known large models in this field.
+Please stay tuned for the update :)
 # Timer (Large Time Series Model)

 This repo provides official code, datasets and checkpoints for [Timer: Generative Pre-trained Transformers Are Large Time Series Models](https://arxiv.org/abs/2402.02368). [[Poster]](https://cloud.tsinghua.edu.cn/f/91da8a3d06984f209461/), [[Slides]](https://cloud.tsinghua.edu.cn/f/b766629dbc584a4e8563/).